Jeff-Russ/ror-guides/rails-database.md

 	<%= text_field(:teacher, :first_name) %>
 	<%= text_field(:teacher, :last_name) %>

-This won't yeild anything different in the resulting HTML just now since we haven't provided an object from the view's controller but we will in the next section.
+This won't yield anything different in the resulting HTML just now since we haven't provided an object from the view's controller but we will in the next section.

 All of the above is fine but there is an even better way, and this is the typical way you will see forms in Rails: